Spring Numbers Show 'Dramatic' Drop In College Enrollment

 Undergraduate college enrollment fell again this spring, down nearly 5% from a year ago.
 That means 727,000 fewer students, according to new data from the National Student Clearinghouse.

-"That's really dramatic," says Doug Shapiro, who leads the Clearinghouse's research center.
-Fall enrollment numbers had indicated things were bad, with a 3.6% undergraduate decline compared to the year before, but experts were waiting to see if those students who held off in the fall would enroll in the spring.
+"That's really dramatic," says Doug Shapiro, who leads the clearinghouse's research center.
+Fall enrollment numbers had indicated things were bad, with a 3.6% undergraduate decline compared with a year earlier, but experts were waiting to see if those students who held off in the fall would enroll in the spring.
 That didn't appear to happen.

 "Despite all kinds of hopes and expectations that things would get better, they've only gotten worse in the spring," Shapiro says.
 "It's really the end of a truly frightening year for higher education.
 There will be no easy fixes or quick bounce backs."